-$$\text{CSI}{xy} = \frac{\sum{i=1}^{3} \frac{f{ixy}}{\bar{f}i}}{3}$$
+$$\mathrm{CSI}{xy} = \frac{\sum{i=1}^{3} \frac{f{ixy}}{\overline{f}i}}{3}$$

-In this equation, f{ixy} is the rate of behaviour i for dyad xy, and \bar{f}i is the mean rate of behaviour i across all dyads (see Silk et al. 2006).
+In this equation, $f{ixy}$ is the rate of behaviour i for dyad xy, and $\overline{f}i$ is the mean rate of behaviour i across all dyads (see Silk et al. 2006).
 High values of the CSI represent dyads with stronger social relationships than the average dyad in their group, and low values represent dyads with weaker relationships than the average dyad in their group.

 For analyses in which the individual is the unit of analysis, we examined the effects of individual characteristics (dominance rank category, sex and age) on patterns of behaviour, such as the number of possessions.
 Sex and dominance rank category are confounded because most adult and subadult males outrank all adult females.
 Because of ambiguities about the ranks of immature males and females, we excluded individuals below the age of 8 years in analyses of the effects of rank category.
 For analyses of the effects of the difference in dominance rank category between possessors and solicitors, we assumed that adult and subadult males outranked all females.
-When possessors outranked solicitors, we assigned the dyad a rank difference score of 2.
-When possessors held the same rank as solicitors, we assigned the dyad a rank difference score of 1.
+When possessors outranked solicitors, we assigned the dyad a rank difference score of 1.
 When possessors were subordinate to solicitors, we assigned the dyad a rank difference score of 0.

 We used generalized linear mixed models (GLMM) for analyses in which individuals were sampled more than once and not all individuals contributed equally to the data set.
 For analyses in which the dyad was the unit of analysis, we treated the identity of the possessor as a random effect parameter.
 For analyses of the continuous variables, we conducted multilevel mixed effect linear regressions.
 For analyses of the number of food transfers, in which the outcome variable was a count variable, we conducted multilevel mixed effect Poisson regressions and included time of possession as an exposure variable.
-Standardized regression coefficients (β) are given throughout.
+Standardized regression coefficients ( $\beta$ ) are given throughout.